SonoGym/SonoGym/README.md

 ## Play with teleoperation
 Yon can play the robot with keyboard in a task environment with the following command:

+(Note: When you run it the first time, IsaacSim might take long to load)

 ```bash
 python workflows/teleoperation/teleop_se3_agent.py --task=Isaac-robot-US-guidance-v0